Updated on 2 March 2021

 Joseph Sturge (1793 – 1859) was an English Quaker philanthropist who focused on the abolition of slavery and adult education.

 Sturge was born in Gloucestershire, England, into a Quaker family of farmers.
 Aged 29, he moved to Birmingham and, together with his brother Charles, he built up a successful local business importing corn.
 He also invested in the burgeoning railway industry and became both a wealthy and influential man.

-Sturge became secretary of the Anti-Slavery Society in Birmingham in 1826 (now known as Anti-slavery International).
-He thought the London leadership too cautious and argued for greater public agitation.
-“The people” he championed, “must emancipate the slaves for the Government never will.”
+Sturge, with fellow Quaker William Allen, founded British and Foreign Anti-Slavery Society (now known as Anti-slavery International) in 1839.
+The society argued for greater public agitation.
+“The people” Sturge championed, “must emancipate the slaves for the Government never will.”

 Sturge had been influenced by the early anti-slavery Quakers such as Benjamin Lay who believed all people were equal.
-In turn, Sturge’s efforts influenced both sides of the Atlantic into ending slavery altogether.
+In turn, Sturge’s efforts influenced both sides of the Atlantic into ending the Slave Trade.

 In 1842, Joseph Sturge visited Nottingham, as he was the local parliamentary candidate at the time.
 Whilst there he visited arguably the word’s first school for adult education run by the Quaker Samuel Fox (1781 – 1868) and his staff.